 Four Ways to Finance Your Renovation

-Remember that renovating a home is a team effort – you’ll not only need a lender but also others who can assist you.
-Find an architect who understands your neighborhood’s zoning rules and is well versed in what’s possible.
-You should also meet with a financial advisor and perhaps a tax advisor before you pursue anything.
+Remember to always meet with a financial advisor and perhaps also a tax advisor before you pursue anything.
 There are pros and cons that you need to fully understand based on your specific financial situation.

-A home equity loan (or second mortgage) allows you to take a loan that’s based on your home’s equity plus other factors such as your income.
+A home equity loan with a second mortgage allows you to take a loan that’s based on your home’s equity plus other factors such as your income.

 Remember, the equity in your home is basically the difference in the home’s current market value and the balance left on your mortgage.

 Pro: Once approved, you get an upfront lump sum and must repay a certain amount each month subject to a fixed interest rate.
 It will be a fixed monthly payment, just like a first mortgage.
 The length of the loan is shorter than first mortgages, usually five to fifteen years.

 This second mortgage can be a great way to tap into your equity and use it to improve your home’s value.
 It’s a viable option for those of you who have a low interest rate on their first mortgage and don’t want to do a cash-out refinance on that first mortgage (see #4 below).
 The interest is tax deductible, but check with your tax advisor, of course.

 The third pro to this option is that if your current interest rate is low, then you can keep that mortgage if rates have increased.
 This new second mortgage would be a completely separate mortgage than your current one.

 Con: Typically that second loan’s interest rate is slightly higher than the market interest rates available.
 You’ve also now added an additional monthly mortgage payment.

 If you can’t pay back the loan, you risk losing your home.
 Also, you must pay back the loan in full when you move or you’ll need to get a new loan to pay back this loan.